-MRK300 School Based Enterprise ACP, Basha, Casteel, Chandler and Perry only Grades: 11, 12 Full Year 1 Credit Prerequisite: Concurrent e nrollment or completion of Marketing 2 May be repeated for credit Fee Required May be offered for Dual Credit Students in this course w ill have already taken Marketing 2 and are e ntering this class in a supervisory role ensuring a
+MRK300 School Based Enterprise

+ACP, Basha, Casteel, Chandler and Perry only

+Grades: 11, 12 Full Year 1 Credit

+Prerequisite: Concurrent enrollment or completion of Marketing 2 May be repeated for credit

+Fee Required May be offered for Dual Credit

 Students in this course will have already taken Marketing 2 and are entering this class in a supervisory role ensuring a successful retail environment in the student store.
 Students are automatically enrolled in DECA, which is the Career and Technical Student Organization.
 Opportunities available through DECA include leadership development, event planning, networking, digital and social media marketing, field trips, travel, and competition.
 At Chandler High School, 11th and 12th grade students in this course may be eligible to participate in the IB Career-Related Program (IBCP).